Institute Biological Safety Officer

 We are also studying the stress-inducible transcription factor, NF-κB.
 Constitutive activation of NF-κB is frequent in many cancers, and results in increased transcriptional activity leading to increased expression of a plethora of genes.
 Of the groups of genes whose expression is altered by aberrant NF-κB activity, one of the most important is the anti-apoptotic genes (e.g.Bcl2, Mcl1) which result in decreased apoptosis, chemo- and radio-resistance and ultimately tumour progression.
 In our lab, we used NF-κB null cell line models to investigate the role of NF-κB in the response to DNA damage.
 This work showed that ionising radiation-induced NF-κB activation requires poly(ADP-ribose) polymerase (PARP-1) function to confer radioresistance (Veuger et al, Oncogene 2009).
 Recent work using siRNA confirmed that PARP-1 mediates its effects on cell survival via NF-κB (Hunter et al, Oncogene 2012), most likely regulated by PAR polymer formation.
 Since these (and other unpublished data) point to a role for NF-κB in the DNA damage response, our ultimate goal is to target this aspect of NF-κB-directed transcriptional activity, to restore sensitivity to chemo- and radiotherapy.
 In collaboration with Chris Pepper (Cardiff) and Neil Perkins (Newcastle) we are pursing the potential of targeting NF-κB in the context of CLL and other tumour types.

 Microtubule-targeting drugs are widely used for cancer treatment.
 Vincristine is important in childhood leukaemia and taxanes are used to treat breast and ovarian cancer.
 Unfortunately, drug resistance is a major problem.
 Emerging evidence supports a role for ATM and DNA-PK in this context, since they localise to centrosomes at mitosis, and ATM is activated by mitotic stress.
-A new project funded by CR UK will study the role that DNA-PK and ATM play in the mitotic spindle checkpoint, and we will elucidate the mechanisms by which ATM and DNA-PK impact on microtubule function and evaluate the potential of therapeutic targeting.
+A studentship funded by CR UK has demonstrated roles for DNA-PK and ATM play in the mitotic spindle checkpoint, and also has identified other functions of DNA-PK inhibitors (Mould EVA et al, 2013).

 6 previous PhD students (2002-11), 4 current PhD students: Emily Mould (2010-14), Laura Evans (2010-13) Gesa Junge (2012-15), Helen Marr (2011-14)